-With humid weather back, the number one question from our customers is “what are the pink spots on our lawn?”
+With wet, humid weather coming back, the number one question from our customers is “what are the pink spots on our lawn?”
 Many customers are bringing in patches of grass that are partially brown with touches of pink through it.
 On close inspection of the grass, you can see tiny little red threads coming off the grass tips that give the common name to this lawn disease, Red Thread.

 Red Thread (laetisaria fuciformis) is a common lawn patch disease that is most prevalent in spring and fall.
-It comes with wet or humid weather primarily to perennial ryegrass and fine fescue lawns.
+It comes with wet weather primarily to perennial ryegrass and fine fescue lawns.
 It usually strikes when the nitrogen levels are low in a lawn, so a lawn feeding may be required as the first step in treatment.

 A second part of the treatment could be to apply a fungicide to combat the fungus before it results in dead brown spots.
 I prefer systemic fungicides like Scotts® Fungus Control with Thiophanate or Bayer Fungus Control® with Propiconazole.
 Both of these products come in a granular form and can be applied with a broadcast spreader.
 Remember, both these products need to be lightly watered in to be effective.